 - All of the gear we’re going to discuss is less expensive than the equivalent for a mirrorless or DSLR (meaning if you’re doing phone product photography, then you’re already saving money).

 - Taking better quality photos will be better for the sale of your product – this is just intuitive.
-Spend a little bit of extra money on your gear for phone product photography, and you will be impressed with the results.
+Spend a little bit of extra money on your gear for phone product photography, and the sales to your Etsy store are sure to rise.

 No matter how steady you think your hands are, you’re at risk of taking a blurry photo, so to get sharp, high-quality images you’ll need to use a tripod.